Indium tin oxide: Common uses

-Silver nanoparticle–ITO hybrid
+Silver doping

 ITO has been popularly used as a high-quality flexible substrate to produce flexible electronics.
-However, this substrate's flexibility decreases as its conductivity improves.
+However, this substrate's flexibility decreases as electrical conductivity improves.
 Previous research have indicated that the mechanical properties of ITO can be improved through increasing the degree of crystallinity.
 Doping with silver (Ag) can improve this property, but results in a loss of transparency.
-An improved method that embeds Ag nanoparticles (AgNPs) instead of homogeneously to create a hybrid ITO has proven to be effective in compensating for the decrease in transparency.
+An improved doping method that uses silver nanoparticles (AgNPs) to create a hybrid ITO has proven to be effective in compensating for the decrease in transparency.
 The hybrid ITO consists of domains in one orientation grown on the AgNPs and a matrix of the other orientation.
 The domains are stronger than the matrix and function as barriers to crack propagation, significantly increasing the flexibility.
 The change in resistivity with increased bending significantly decreases in the hybrid ITO compared with homogeneous ITO.

 Alternative synthesis methods

 ITO is typically deposited through expensive and energy-intensive processes that deal with physical vapor deposition (PVD).
 Such processes include sputtering, which results in the formation of brittle layers.

 Because of the cost and energy of physical vapor deposition, with the required vacuum processing, alternative methods of preparing ITO are being investigated.